 - Builders, Contractors Fight Against Adoption of U.S. Energy Codes (Sounds familiar?
 Contractors are fighting energy efficiency the way Detroit fought against more fuel efficient cars.
 What did that get us?)

-- Housing Valuation as a Social Construct (or how the wealthy build fake wealth on paper and screw working class people and people of color in the process)
+- Housing Valuation as a Social Construct: Or How the Rich 1% Build Fake wealth on paper and screw working class people + people of color in the process. #OWS

 - The Lack of Diversity in Architecture